jackson15j/cv/craig_astill_cv.md

 * Automated Python testing of the [Cisco TelePresence VCS] and WebUI testing via Selenium.
-* Followed an Agile workflow after Scrum Master certification from AgileBear.
 * Mentor for new Quality Assurance hires.

 Previous Experience